open-wc/open-wc/packages/import-maps-generate/README.md

 ```

 ::: warning
-Note that if you apply overrides, you may also need to specify deletions for the generated scope in the import map.
+Note that if you apply overrides, you may also need to specify deletions for the generated directory map in the import map.
 :::

 This will result in the following import map: